 - Online MPCAC Accredited Programs

-Typical Coursework for Accelerated Counseling Programs
+Typical Coursework for 2 Year Counseling Degree Programs

-- Human Development: This course can provide valuable information pertaining to normal and abnormal social and emotional development throughout the lifespan.
+- Human Development: This course can provide valuable information pertaining to normal and abnormal social and emotional development throughout the life span.
 You may have the opportunity to explore normal transitions through different stages in life, as well as taking a look at factors that can create unhealthy development during these transitions.
 Topics such as grief, loss, and growth may be discussed as part of course requirements.

 - Theories of Counseling: As part of your transition into a counseling professional, you may be expected to explore different theoretical applications of counseling in different contexts.
 This course may also require that you develop your own theory of counseling, which can help build your own professional stance as a counselor in the field.
 An exploration of historical counseling theories may also be a part of this course.